 What is The Requirements Traceability Matrix?

 The Requirements Traceability Matrix (RTM) is a structured document that maps and traces user requirements to their corresponding test cases, deliverables, and related activities.
-It supports teams in mapping test case coverage, identifying any gaps, tracking progress, and maintaining alignment with project goals.
+It supports teams in mapping test cases, identifying any gaps, tracking progress in achieving full test coverage, and maintaining alignment with project goals.

 Its primary purpose is to confirm that all requirements defined for a system are covered by test cases, reducing the risk of missing functionality during testing.
 By providing clear traceability, the RTM enhances visibility throughout the project lifecycle and supports comprehensive testing and successful project delivery.